 In a way, these academic essays are like a trial in court.
 The attorney, whether prosecuting the case or defending it, begins with an opening statement explaining the background and telling the jury what he or she intends to prove (the thesis statement).
 Then, the attorney presents witnesses for proof (the body of the paragraphs).
 Lastly, the attorney presents the closing argument (concluding paragraph).

 The background in the introductory paragraph consists of information about the circumstances of the thesis.
 This background information often starts in the introductory paragraph with a general statement which is then refined to the most specific sentence of the essay, the thesis.
-It is important to note that the proof for the thesis is not found here.
-An introductory paragraph should not consist of a sentence for each proof.
-Instead, proof is presented and expanded on in the body.
+It is important to note that in this approach, the proof for the thesis is not found in the introduction except, possibly, as part of a thesis statement which includes the key elements of the proof.
+Proof is presented and expanded on in the body.

 The thesis is the position statement.
 It must contain a subject and a verb and express a complete thought.
 It must also be defensible.
 This means it should be an arguable point with which people could reasonably disagree.
 The more focused and narrow the thesis statement, the better a paper will generally be.